1. Do we keep our health problems private or do we talk openly about them?

 If you’re like me, it can be exhausting, both physically and mentally, to continually assess and decide what you will and what you will not share with others about your health.

-But consider this.
+If we raise a new symptom, will our doctor think we’re being oversensitive or that we've become a hypochondriac?
+On the other hand, a new symptom could be the sign of something serious.
 I read in one of my chronic illness books about a woman who ignored a new symptom because she decided it was best to assume it was related to her chronic illness.
 She also said that she waited so long to see her doctor because she “didn’t want to bother him.”
 The new symptom turned out to be stomach cancer.

 What to do when a new symptom appears necessitates making another tough choice: wait or act immediately?
 We have to listen carefully to our body and decide for ourselves.
-It isn’t easy, that’s for sure.

 4. Do we push our body to the limit or do we always play it safe?